 This toolbox contains 130 tools divided into 8 categories (each with between 1 and sub-categories).

 It is designed specifically for UK government teams to create and run great digital services that meet the Digital Service Standard (a set of 18 criteria that all public facing transactional services have to meet).
 As such, there is a lot of detail that won't be relevant for many organisations, but also a lot of gold hidden in there.

-It was developed by GDS.GOV SERVICE MANUAL
+It was developed by GDS.VISIT TOOLBOX